bhavya1600/RepoSage/backend/analysis_results.md

   <summary><strong>File: <a href="https://github.com/amscotti/local-LLM-with-RAG/blob/main/models.py">models.py</a></strong></summary>

   ### 1. Main purpose and responsibilities
-The `models.py` file is responsible for managing interactions with the Ollama service to check the availability of machine learning models, pull them if they are not available locally, and list available models.
-It ensures that the required models are present and can be used by other parts of the system.
+The `models.py` file is responsible for managing machine learning models within the system.
+It handles model downloading, checking availability, and providing a list of available models through integration with the Ollama service.
+The file ensures that models are available locally before they are used, improving the system's reliability and user experience.

 ### 2. Key functions and their purposes